jmdevall/opencodeplan/README.md

 - the code repository
 - the parser/dependency analyzer

-In the domain part are the data structures that the algorithm manages.
+In the domain are the clases that represents the data structures that the algorithm manages.

 In the application part are the services... essentially the algorithm.

-For now there is no user interface or anything like that.
-All tests are done from the tests
+Currently there are only the command line interface, in the future may plan to integrate with vscode, or expose an api rest or integrate as part of another AI assistant project, I don't know.

 I have followed the package structure suggested here: https://tbuss.de/posts/2023/9-how-to-do-the-package-structure-in-a-ports-and-adapter-architecture/